 Estate planning is a strategic step to setting your finances and assets in order prior to incapacitation or death.
 Life has many unexpected turns along the way, and when we plan for them in advance, it saves time, money, and unnecessary headaches.
 The estate planning process includes a last will and testament that gives your loved ones specific instructions for handling your estate upon your death.
 Phelps LaClair, with locations in Gilbert and Scottsdale Arizona, has more than thirty-five years of experience in strategic estate planning that will benefit you and your loved ones.

 Procrastination is one of the main culprits in preventing a solid and beneficial estate plan.
 Delays occur because we’re busy with everyday life, and we assume we have plenty of time to make decisions about an aspect of our life that seems far away, out there somewhere in the future.
 Unfortunately, at Phelps LaClair, we have seen many people deal with financial hardships and battles in court because their loved one passed away without setting an estate plan in place.

 The two main pitfalls of having no prior estate plan include:

 - Probate: With no prior protection established through a well-thought-out estate plan, your assets will be handled by probate courts.
-Probate court means taxes and fees are compiled upon the transferring of assets.
-The process can take anywhere from six months to several years to be resolved, which means your family will have limited-to-no-access to the assets of their loved one until probate is fully completed.
+Probate court means taxes and fees are compiled upon the transfer of assets.
+The process can take anywhere from six months to several years to be resolved, which means your family will have limited-to-no access to the assets of their loved one until probate is fully completed.